c-reis/c-reis/README.md

 💼 **Software Engineer** and **Solution Architect** with strong experience in designing, evolving, and sustaining **scalable, secure, and business-oriented software solutions** using **.NET, Angular, Python, APIs, and cloud-ready architectures**.

-I work across the full solution lifecycle, from understanding business needs and technical constraints to defining architecture, integration strategies, application design, and implementation guidelines.
-My focus is on building systems that are **maintainable, observable, performant, and prepared for growth**.
+I work across the full solution lifecycle, from understanding business needs and technical constraints to defining architecture, integration strategies, application design, and implementation guidelines.**.

 Experienced in **complex environments**, making architectural decisions based on trade-offs involving **performance, security, scalability, cost, maintainability, and delivery speed**.
-I collaborate closely with product, business, engineering, and infrastructure teams to transform requirements into sustainable technical solutions.
+I collaborate closely with product, business, engineering, and infrastructure teams to transform requirements into technical solutions.

 ## 🧠 Core Expertise